JakobGM/astrality/CONTRIBUTING.rst

 Bug reports and feature requests
 ================================

+You can browse any existing bug reports and feature requests on Astrality's `issues page <https://github.com/JakobGM/astrality/issues>`_ on GitHub.
-Bug reports and feature requests can be submitted in the form of a `GitHub issue <https://github.com/JakobGM/astrality/issues/new>`_.
+New issues issues can be submitted `here <https://github.com/JakobGM/astrality/issues/new>`_.

 .. _contributing_documentation: